doot0/ps-ui/scss/_styleguide-home.md

 you should use component classes to structure the layout of a given piece of UI.
 Components can be used in conjunction with [atomics](#atomics) and [objects](#objects) to add context-specific modifications.

+Components may rely on objects for their composure.

 An example: